Dive Sites Bonaire

 Invisibles

 Invisibles is a popular dive site just south of Salt Pier and is the southern-most site of the ‘doublereef’ dives.
 It is a wonderful site for all divers due to its easy entry, clearly marked mooring buoy and sloping reef.
 It is approx. 50m swim out to the mooring buoy over a large sandy area, keep an eye out here for palometas, spotted eagle rays, filefish, peacock flounders, jawfish and juvenile reef fish in the shallows.
-You can find a colony of garden eels around the mooring at 6m just before the first reefstarts, the mooring is also aligned with a sand channel that runs down to the second reef and is a helpful navigational reference.
-You can navigate north or south at this site, the first reef is a solid reef structure which ends at 20m while the second reef, which starts at 18m and tapers off after 35m, is broken up into several coral islands.
+A colony of garden eels lives around the mooring at 6m, just before the first reef begins.
+The mooring aligns with a sand channel that leads to the second reef, serving as a helpful navigational reference.
+At this site, you can navigate north or south.
+The first reef features a solid structure that ends at 20m, while the second reef begins at 18m and tapers off after 35m, breaking into several coral islands.

 La Dania’s Leap

 La Dania’s Leap is a drift dive site suitable for experienced divers due to its tricky entry and exit.
-It is highly recommended having a trained guide for this dive.
+We highly recommend diving with a trained guide for this site.
 Divers enter the water at La Dania’s and, due to there being no exit at this site, drift/swim to the next dive site-Karpata, where they will make their exit.
 This is a popular way to explore two awe-inspiring dive sites in one dive!
-La Dania’s Leap is marked by a pile of stacked rocks at the pathway you will follow down to the water.
+A pile of stacked rocks marks the pathway leading down to the water at La Dania’s Leap.
 This can be an easy site to miss so make sure to drive slowly and keep an eye out as the road at this point is a one-way and you will not be able to turn around.
 Once you have found the path you can drop off your dive gear, park your car at Karpata and walk back to La Dania’s (approx. 5 min walk).

 Alice in Wonderland

 Alice in Wonderland is a popular site for divers and snorkelers alike.
-The parking area is marked with yellow stones, just before the worn Cargill sign.
+Yellow stones mark the parking area, located just before the worn Cargill sign.
 Once you are in your gear, you can follow a marked path over rocks and rubble down to a small sandy beach where the entry point is.
-This site is marked with a yellow mooring buoy which lies to the right of the entry, approx. 40m from shore.
+A yellow mooring buoy marks this site, positioned to the right of the entry, approximately 40m from shore.
 You can start your descent at the mooring, or in the sandy patch where you can inspect the coral that decorate the area.
 Alice in Wonderland has a double reef system, the first of which starts at 7m and has a gradual decline down to approx. 22m.
 The sandy patch, which sits at 24-30m and divides the two reef systems.
 This reef boasts a wide variety of sponges as well as hard and soft coral.
 There is a healthy abundance of fish here such as horse-eye jacks, triggerfish, barracuda, and the chance of spotting an eagle ray if you’re lucky!
 Note that the second reef is much deeper and is only accessible for Advanced open water divers.

 Hilma Hooker

-The Hilma Hooker is an old freighting ship that was intentionally sunk in September 1984 after a rather infamous history involving sailing without official papers and smuggling illegal substances.
-The Hilma is an easy site to locate due to having 3 mooring buoys indicating her location-one tied to the bow of the ship, one to the stern and a shallower on found in the reef.
-She is in good condition despite her nearly 40 years beneath the surface and lies on her starboard side on a sandy channel at the bottom of a sloping reef.
-This site is recommended for advanced divers as it is a deep dive that reaches 30m on the sandy patch to the south of the wreck.
-A wide variety of fish call this wreck and the surrounding reef home, most notable are the green moray eels, large number of tarpon that are frequently found surrounding the wreck and little sergeant majors carefully guarding their round blue/purple nests on the wreck itself.
+The Hilma Hooker, an old freighting ship with a notorious history, was intentionally sunk in September 1984.
+It involved not having official papers and smuggling illegal substances.
+The Hilma is an easy site to locate due to having 3 mooring buoys indicating her location.
+One is tied to the bow of the ship, one to the stern and one is shallower on the reef.
+She is in good condition despite her nearly 40 years beneath the surface and lies on her starboard side on a sandy channel at the bottom of the reef.
+This site is recommended for advanced divers as it is a deep dive that reaches 30m.
+A wide variety of fish inhabit this wreck and the surrounding reef, including green moray eels, numerous tarpon often seen around the wreck, and little sergeant majors diligently guarding their round blue-purple nests on the wreck itself.